kaby76/AntlrVSIX/doc/basic.md

 ## Tagging

-AntlrVSIX tags all tokens in the grammar file, but due to restrictions in the LSP API provided by Microsoft, grammar symbols are not color coded.
-However, highlighting (by clicking on a symbol) is supported.
+AntlrVSIX support tagging of terminal and non-terminal grammar symbols.
+Literals are not currently tagged.
+Tagging only works from the beginning of the file to a point of syntax error.

 ## Intellisense Tooltip